 Please note that a renewal form will be mailed to your address at least 30 days before the expiration.
 You’ve got to remember the renewal because there is no grace period to practice on an expired license.

-Within these 2 years, the CPAs registered in Alaska should fulfill at least 80 hours of accounting continuing education.
+Within these 2 years, CPAs registered in Alaska should fulfill at least 80 hours of accounting continuing education.

 If you are looking for CPA licensing requirements in Alaska, please click here.

 You can also contact the Alaska State Board of Accountancy for general licensing and CPE information: